-IN DEATH FORGOTTEN THESE UNKNOWN PIONEERS BUILT OUR DESTINY
+IN LIFE FORSAKEN IN DEATH FORGOTTEN THESE UNKNOWN PIONEERS BUILT OUR DESTINY

-The dedication plaque states that 200 burials were performed in the cemetery between 1873 and 1935, although this is not determined.
+The dedication plaque states that 200 burials were performed in the cemetery between 1873 and 1935, although this is not documented.
 The year 1873 is the generally accepted date of the acquisition of the property by Clark County, and the closing date appears to be speculation.
-Harshman, et al, in their exhaustive review of death certificates, newspaper obituaries, and funeral home records, have found that burials at the farm continued until as late as 1937.
-CXXXII
+Local historians, in their exhaustive review of death certificates, newspaper obituaries, and funeral home records, have found that burials at the farm continued until as late as 1937.
+[31]